mautic/documentation/plugins/zoho_crm.md

 This plugin can push a lead to Zoho CRM when a lead makes some action.

-If you don't have the Hubspot CRM account yet, [create it](https://www.zoho.com/crm/).
+If you don't have the Zoho CRM account yet, [create it](https://www.zoho.com/crm/).

-## Configure the Hubspot CRM plugin
+## Configure the Zoho CRM plugin

 Insert the email and password you created the Zoho account with into the Mautic Zoho integration plugin and authorize it.
 Set the *Publish* switch to *Yes*.
 Save.